bendiogene/ConflictAwareLLM/README.md

 - The challenges posed by dissonant updates on preserving old knowledge

-The experiments are described in the paper "In praise of stubbornness: The Case for Cognitive-Dissonance Aware Continual Update of Knowledge in LLMs".
+The experiments are described in the paper **"In praise of stubbornness: The Case for Cognitive-Dissonance Aware Continual Update of Knowledge in LLMs"**.
 The experiments are organized into different scripts, each corresponding to a specific experiment in the study.

 ### Repository Structure